 There are many things I love about this healthy granola recipe…From the wonderfully buttery coconut shavings to the nice crunch from the almonds, to the sweet cinnamon flavor…The taste is cozy and just incredible.
 But there’s more to love about this wonderful breakfast, it’s:

 - made with only good for you ingredients

 - great for meal prep as it stores well even at room temperature

 Something else I loved about the preparation of this effortless breakfast was how easy the cleanup is.
 It takes just one bowl, a fork or another mixing tool and one baking pan.
 That’s definitely a win for me!

-Once you make this granola and see how good it tastes and how straightforward it is to put together, you wouldn’t even think about getting a store-bought variety ever again.
+Once you have this homemade granola and see how good it tastes and how straightforward it is to put together, you won’t even think about getting a store-bought variety ever again.

 Healthy Granola Ingredients

 Pantry ingredients!
 That’s what the granola is made out of.

 You know how you go grocery shopping and decide to buy all the healthy things: raw nuts, seeds, coconut flakes or shavings and oats.
 Then they stay sealed up in your pantry for months, even years…Maybe that’s just me, but this homemade granola recipe was definitely the best use of those coconut shavings I bought 9 months ago.